thoughtbot/high_voltage/README.md

   * You need authentication around the pages to make sure a user is signed in.
   * You need to render different layouts for different pages.
   * You need to render a partial from the `app/views/pages` directory.
+  * You need to use your own Page resource and would like to use StaticPage resource for high voltage

 Create a `PagesController` of your own: